-Mr Timlick is Vice-President Major Accounts, Western Canada, Avaya.
+Mr Timlick was most recently Vice-President Major Accounts, Western Canada, Avaya.
 Mr. Timlick has extensive knowledge of the enterprise and service provider markets with over 24 years of technical sales and management experience, and has been a director of CounterPath since June 2005.

 Mr. Timlick has also held management positions with AT&T Canada and Telex/Tulsa Computer Products.
 Mr. Timlick had been Vice President of Corporate Planning 2006 – 2008 for the Kingsway Group of Companies, a corporate vehicle for real estate investments and then a Regional Manager with Aruba Networks (2009 – 2011) a leader in WiFi.
 Mr. Timlick then joined Arista Networks in the fall of 2011 as the Regional Sales Leader Western Canada and he is also a director of Kensington Court Ventures Inc., a publicly traded investment vehicle.

 A senior advisor to Boards and C-Suites on strategic and operational issues, Bruce Joyce has been a key player in the growth and success of many major organizations based out of Ottawa.
 He is known for his ability to connect people and ideas, and is also a highly regarded expert on corporate governance.
 His broad business expertise is based on over 30 years of public accounting experience serving large public sector organizations, global advanced technology and communications companies, and growth oriented private companies.